artcogsys/cosmos/README.md

 starting point.
 The question is whether we want to have one large framework in which all of this finds a place.

+We also want to integrate with Ebrain initiative

-Note that if CMS is developed well then it should be able to accept a DRM-style model as input.
+Note that if CMS is developed well then it will be able to accept a DRM-style model as input.

 I can imagine that exotic and older models find their place in separate repositories.